 An invention is typically an apparatus, a product, a manufacturing process etc.

 Your invention must not fall into an excluded category.
-This includes works of art, scientific theories, mathematical methods and the presentation of information.
+This includes works of art, scientific theories, mathematical methods, computer programs and the presentation of information.
 We can give you advice about this.

 How do I apply for a patent?

 An application for a UK patent can be made directly by you, or you can authorise a patent agent to act on your behalf.
 Chartered patent agents are professionally qualified people who are experienced in dealing with the UK Intellectual Property Office and the application procedure.

 An application for a UK patent must be made at the UK Intellectual Property Office.
 Your application must contain:

 - a description of the invention - preferably with drawings.